 2. Density-Based Clustering

 As the name suggests, it computes the density of points in an area and assigns clusters wherever high density is found.
 In this case, the clusters can take any shape.
 Density-based clustering faces issues when the data inherently has a high variance in density.
 It does not perform well when the data dimension is high.

 This method provides a tree of clusters with the possibility of clusters located inside larger clusters.
 This method fits in well when data exhibits an inherent hierarchy.
 Hierarchical clustering allows choosing any number of clusters after the execution since the analyst can break the tree at the required point and consider only clusters after that point.

 This method uses the concept of probability distributions to find clusters.
 It assumes that the probability of a point being in a cluster decreases when the distance from the center increases.
 Developers should know the distribution of their data to use this method effectively.

-K Means clustering is a centroid-based clustering algorithm.
+K-means clustering is a centroid-based clustering algorithm.
 It is an unsupervised algorithm since it does not rely on labeled data.
-The ‘K’ in a K Means algorithm represents the number of clusters.
+The 'K' in a K-Means clustering algorithm represents the number of clusters.

 where d is the number of dimensions, k is the number of clusters, and n is the number of data elements.